epigen/unsupervised_analysis/README.md

         - 6 complementary indices are used
             - 5 from the package [clusterCrit](https://rdrr.io/cran/clusterCrit/man/intCriteria.html): Silhouette, Calinski-Harabasz, C-index, Dunn index, Davis-Bouldin Score.
             - 1 weighted Bayesian Information Criterion (BIC) approach, previously described in [Reichl 2018 - Chapter 4.2.2 - Internal Indices](https://repositum.tuwien.at/handle/20.500.12708/3488)
-        - Due to the comutational cost PCA results, representing 90% of variance explained, are used for as input and a [sample_proportion] can be configured.
+        - Due to the comutational cost PCA results are used as input and a [sample_proportion] can be configured.
         - Caveat: internal cluster indices are linear i.e., using Euclidean distance metrics.
     - Multiple-criteria decision-making (MCDM) using TOPSIS for ranking clustering results
         - The MCDM method TOPSIS is applied to the internal cluster indices to rank all clustering results (and [metadata_of_interest]) from best to worst.